microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/team-post-installedapps.md

 Install an [app](../resources/teamsapp.md) to the specified [team](../resources/team.md).

-**Note**
+> **Note:**
-> - Currently, the operation of installing an app that requires RSC permissions is not supported in application context.
+> - Currently, installing an app that requires resource-specific consent permissions is not supported in application context.

 ## Permissions